hzget/rust-apps/threadpool/Readme.md

 any idle thread will pick up a task from queue and run it.
 When the task is finished, the thread will return to the queue and begin a new circle.

-Features:

-* fixed numbler of threads reside in memory
-* all threads are running concurrently and independently
-* tasks are running asynchronously, i.e., users do not need to wait for it to complete and do other jobs.

 API
 ---